firangizg/filmify/README.md

 4. Run the application with `npm start`
 5. Open http://localhost:3000 to view it in the browser.

+## ENV variables
+Currently, in client folder, there is .env.development and .env.production files.
+Both contain REACT_APP_API_BASE_URL.

+In server, .env contains, in addition to the api credentials, the following variables:

+CLIENT_BASE_URL is set to http://localhost:3000
+SERVER_BASE_URL is set to http://localhost:3001

+We also have .env.production that sets those variables to https://filmify.azurewebsites.net/.
 ## Technologies used
 - React
 - Node.js